 Group leaders: Dr Bala Krishnamurthy, Prof Tom Kay

-Team members: Dr Gaurang Jhala, Dr Prerak Trivedi, Professor Helen Thomas, Sam McNeil
+Team members: Dr Gaurang Jhala, Dr Prerak Trivedi, Sam McNeil

 The effect of immune tolerance to proinsulin at different stages of autoimmune diabetes